James Alton James: Early life and education

+Career

-He was superintendent of schools in Darlington, Wisconsin, 1888–90; professor of history in Cornell College, Iowa, 1893-97.
+He was superintendent of schools in Darlington, Wisconsin, 1888–1890; professor of history at Cornell College, Iowa, 1893–97.
 He became a professor of history at Northwestern University in 1897, becoming professor emeritus in 1935.
-He was head of the history department for over two decades, and was also the chairman of the graduate student work at the university 1917-1931.
+He was head of the history department for over two decades and was also the chairman of the graduate student work at the university from 1917–1931.
 He was a member of several educational and historical societies.
-James died on February 12, 1962, in Evanston, Illinois.
+James died on 12 February 1962, in Evanston, Illinois.